Vini-Coding/BMI-Check/README.md

 ```

 ## Technical Features
+This is a Flutter Project developed for Learning goals.
 - introduction_screen package for Intro Pages.
 - Navigation with Named Routes and Arguments.
 - State Management by ValueNotifier and ChangeNotifier.